shanahanbaptista/Data-structures-with-C/README.md

     * `Data * readVector(Vector * array, int index);`
 * Destructor - free all allocated memory for the vector
     * `void * deleteVector`
-        * free’s all struct memory
+        * frees all struct memory
         * You should return a NULL pointer from any delete procedure.
 This is just a convention.

 ## Part B: Linked Lists
 You must break up your code into list.h and list.c according to the conventions we discussed in class.

-:warning: *You may add additional functions, methods, and attributes, but the following is the required minimum interface* Your node struct must have the following:
+Your node struct must have the following:
 ```
-    Node * next/prev; // A pointer to the next and previous nodes
+    struct Node * next/prev; // A pointer to the next and previous nodes
     Data data; // A data object (:note: not a pointer)
 ```
 Your list struct must have the following:
 ```
-    int head, tail //A pointer to nodes at the head and tail
+    Node * head, tail //A pointer to nodes at the head and tail
     void (*insert)(List *, int, Data) //a function pointer to an insert function
     Data * (*read)(List *, int) //a function pointer to a read function
     void (*remove)(List *, int) //a function pointer to an delete function